 - Gray or bluish gums

 - Fainting with exertion or stress

-- Echocardiogram – showing the characteristic pattern of a failing heart muscle
+- Echocardiogram: By using echocardiogram, the vet can identify the characteristic pattern of a failing heart muscle.

-- Control arrhythmias – A number of drugs, such as digitalis, lidocaine, diltiazem, atropine, and propanalol are used to control arrhythmias in dogs.
+Vets also use a number of drugs (such as digitalis, lidocaine, diltiazem, atropine, and propanalol) to control arrhythmias in dogs.

 Additionally, the vet may also need to use diuretics (e.g. furosemide) to prevent fluid buildup in the dog’s abdomen and lungs.

 In addition to medication, the vet may suggest putting the dog on a low-salt diet.